jcwright77/engaging_cluster_howto/README.md

 programs.
 The presentation will be followed by a live demo of the basic tasks involved in using the new subsystem.
-Topics covered including how to log in, how to bring up remote applications, using git, compilings, runnning jobs in the batch system.
+Topics covered including how to log in, how to bring up remote applications, using git, compiling, runnning jobs in the batch system.

   These slides, related source code and recipes may be found at github repository https://github.com/jcwright77/engaging_cluster_howto.git

+The author may be contacted at `jcwright@mit.edu`.

+Administrative questions should be directect to `engaging-admin@techsquare.com`

 # The engaging system and the nse and psfc nodes
 <img style="float: left; width:300px;" src="MGHPCC_DSC00498.JPG" width="300" align="right"/>